 If you would like to know more about the governing body or may be interested in becoming a governor, please do not hesitate to get in touch through the school office and they will pass your message to us.

 We hope your children enjoy their time at Ashley Down Schools Federation as they progress through each year.
-If you have any questions or comments about how the schools are run, as a first step, please talk to Mr Pitt, Mrs Sood or Mr Collins.
+If you have any questions or comments about how the schools are run, as a first step, please talk to Mrs Sood or Mr Collins.

 Governors Letters to Parents: